-Our strategic objectives for 2021 included improving public safety, public cleanliness, and supporting law enforcement activities to make the WID a better place for all.
-During the year, we spent R 1 128 000 on cleaning, R 3,141,408 on public safety and law enforcement including CCTV monitoring.
-This represents 77% of the budget.
-To make further progress in respect of these focus areas 2022, we plan to partner with the City of Cape Town on future projects such as the Public Transport Interchange Upgrade, the MyCiti bus route and, Wynberg IRT couplet and related infrastructure developments.
+Our strategic objectives for 2022 included improving public safety, public cleanliness, and supporting law enforcement activities to make the WID a preferred destination for businesses, residents, and real estate investors.
+During the year, we spent R 1 128 000 on cleaning, R 3, 452, 968 on public safety and law enforcement including CCTV monitoring.
+This represents 74% of the budget.
+We remain encouraged by the plans from the City of Cape Town on future projects such as the Public Transport Interchange Upgrade, the MyCiti bus route and the Wynberg IRT couplet.

-During 2021 we made great progress on integrating technological interventions to increase public safety through our CCTV camera rollout.
-The WID installed a CCTV camera network worth R 529 000 consisting of both license plate recognition (LPR), static and pan tilt zoom (PTZ) cameras.
-These different types of cameras are essential as they allow the team at the central control room to track and intervene in criminal activity across districts in real-time.
-The network increases the effectiveness of law enforcement personnel and public safety officers dramatically as it shortens reaction time to incidents, minimizes false reporting and elevates arrest and prosecution rates.
+During 2021/22 we made additional investments on integrating technological interventions to increase public safety through our CCTV camera rollout.
+The WID installed additional CCTV cameras worth R 366 000 consisting of both license plate recognition (LPR), static and pan tilt zoom (PTZ) cameras.
+These different types of cameras are essential as they allow the team at the central control room to track and intervene in criminal and suspicious activity across districts in real-time.
+The network increases the effectiveness of law enforcement personnel and public safety officers dramatically as it shortens reaction time to incidents, minimizes false reporting and increases arrest and prosecution rates.
+The Geocentric control room receives numerous compliments and are often applauded for their effective and quick response to not only incidents, but also suspicious activity and vehicles.
+This team's excellence has been credited for many arrests since the launch of our camera network.